paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 Webassembly is also growing beyond the web browser.
 [Fermyon](https://www.fermyon.com/) is a great example of serverless backed by web assembly applications.
 Webassembly portability is in its early days of exploration; I'm sure more will come soon.

 Feel free to access the app at [https://hello-sycamore.vercel.app/](https://hello-sycamore.vercel.app/).
 You can use this JSON as an example [here](https://github.com/paulosuzart/hello-sycamore/blob/c510728ade6ca861b4549fdb3ea05315e1b863f6/example_trace.json).
+This project also contains a GitHub actions [workflow](https://github.com/paulosuzart/hello-sycamore/blob/main/.github/workflows/main.yml) for deploying the compiled project to [Vercel](https://www.vercel.com) as satic content.

 I hope you enjoyed the content!